sunil-agasti/device-management/README.md

 ## License

-Internal use only - TCS Apple Operations Team.
+Internal use only - TCS company Operations Team.